 In summary, resistance training is the cornerstone of musculoskeletal health in the elderly, offering significant benefits in preventing and reversing sarcopenia and osteoporosis.
 By increasing muscle mass and strength, and enhancing bone density, resistance training helps older adults maintain their independence, reduce the risk of falls and fractures, and improve their overall quality of life (21).
-While aerobic exercise contributes to bone maintenance and complements the benefits of resistance training, a comprehensive exercise program that includes both of exercise is essential musculoskeletal health in older adults.
-Health practitioners should encourage elderly individuals to engage in regular resistance training, alongside weightaerobic activities, combat bearing to musculoskeletal challenges of aging effectively (22).
+While aerobic exercise contributes to bone maintenance and complements the benefits of resistance training, a comprehensive exercise program that includes both of exercise is essential for optimal musculoskeletal health in older adults.
+Health practitioners should encourage elderly individuals to engage in regular resistance training, alongside weightcombat aerobic activities, to bearing musculoskeletal challenges of aging effectively (22).